svvntos/speedTyper/README.md

 # Description
 Game to beat the clock by typing random words!

-Project Specifications
+Game Specifications

-- Wanted to create game UI including a difficuly setting
+- Choose game difficuly on top once it's loaded
+- You start with 10s on the clock.
-- Generate random word and place in DOM
+- It will generate random word and be placed on the scrren and write it out.
-- Score increase after word is typed
+- Score will increase after word is typed.
-- Implement timer
-- Add certain amount of time after word is typed based on difficulty
+- Time will be added after every word based on difficulty!
-- Store difficulty setting in local storage

 # Table of Contents